thatguysilver/Script-repeater/README.md

 Basically, it runs a bash command every n seconds.
 Intended use is for testing extremely simple scripts while learning a new language, etc.

+Currently supports .html, .rs (only using Cargo) and .py.

 1. **Make executable:**

 while in directory: